Nightowl-w/xiaomi-bootloader-unlocking/README.md

 ## ⚠️ Disclaimer

 > Unlocking your bootloader **voids warranty** and may brick your device.
 Proceed only if you know the risks.
 This guide is for **educational purposes only**.
+> `Also Your Whole data got formated in the process while unlocking your bootloader`

 ---